lcalmbach/pii-toolbox/README.md

 2. **Upload the Configuration File**:
    - Provide a JSON configuration file that specifies:
      - Columns to anonymize.
-     - The pseudonymization rules for each column (e.g., fake names, email addresses).
+     - The anonymization rules for each column (e.g., fake names, email addresses).

 3. **Anonymizsation Process**:
    - The app applies the rules defined in the configuration file to the data.